thenurinethangi/SYNEMA_FRONTEND/README.md

-# Synema – Movie Ticket Booking Platform (Frontend)
+# Synema – Multi-Cinema Movie Booking Platform (Frontend)

 ## Overview
 **Synema** is a full-stack movie ticket booking platform designed to support multiple cinemas, multiple screens, and real-time seat-based bookings within a single system.
 The application focuses on providing a smooth and reliable booking experience for users while offering dedicated management interfaces for cinemas and system administrators.